Academic and Student Services

 Students who receive federal financial aid for on-campus study may use their aid for study abroad.
 Financial Aid counselors work with each individual student to assess their eligibility and give students accurate information.
 The University also offers the Study Abroad Scholarship to all students meeting the general requirements.
 There are prestigious national grants and scholarships specifically for study abroad, including Boren Awards for International Study, Benjamin A. Gilman International Scholarship, Gilman International Scholarship, and Fulbright Scholarship.

-For more information and applications for Study Abroad programs, please visit the Study Abroad website or email study.abroad@tamucc.edu or call (361)-825-2230.
+For more information about opportunities, eligibility, and the application process for Study Abroad programs, please visit the Study Abroad website or email study.abroad@tamucc.edu or call (361)-825-2230.

 Alumni Engagement Office